-After approving the request to create the Strategic Plan, the Commission appointed three Commissioners to form a strategic planning committee for the purpose of running the planning process.
+After approving the request to create the Strategic Plan at the end of 2019, the Commission appointed three Commissioners to form a strategic planning committee for the purpose of running the planning process.
 The three Commissioners were our Co-Chairs, Toni Barrack and Debora Telleria, and Commissioner Monroe Labouisse.
-The committee drafted a three-month schedule to complete the Strategic Plan.
-The committee met once a week throughout the planning period.
+The committee spent four months at the beginning of 2020 completing the Strategic Plan, and six weeks at the end of 2020 and beginning of 2021 refreshing the Strategic Plan.